Department of Special Education

 OR Graduate Certificate in Low-incidence Disabilities (campus)

-Graduate Certificate in Early Childhood Unified (birth-K) (campus-Lawrence and Edwards) ** You must have initial licensure in Early Childhood, Elementary or Secondary education to be eligible for the programs that lead to a KS endorsement.
+Graduate Certificate in Early Childhood Unified (birth-K) (campus-Lawrence and Edwards) ** You must hold an initial or professional teaching license to be eligible for the programs that lead to a special education endorsement.

-In Kansas to become a special education teacher in high or low incidence disability, one must first obtain an initial teaching license in: Early Childhood Unified, Elementary Education, or Secondary Education
+In Kansas, to add an endorsement in high or low incidence disability, one must first obtain an initial teaching license.

 The campus-based doctoral program in special education is devoted to preparing civically-committed scholars who, through rigorous and relevant research and transformational interventions, address significant educational and social problems in ways that advance education, social policy, research, care giving and public service to enhance the quality of life of persons of all ages with (dis)abilities and their families.
 Program students and graduates rely on interdisciplinary theoretical knowledge and the full range of methodological approaches to engage, influence, and transform educational and social institutions and their practices to promote learning, equal opportunity, full participation, independent living, and economic self-sufficiency.